COVID-19 (Coronavirus) Announcements and CARES Act Resources See Updates

 Search Ashworth College

-Everyone knows the healthcare field is growing, and maybe you’ve thought about getting in on the boom but hesitated because the cost of education can be so expensive.
+The healthcare field has some high-demand job openings,, and maybe you’ve thought about getting in on the boom but hesitated because the cost of education can be so expensive.
 Maybe you’ve read stories about students who graduated from college with a mountain of student loan debt to pay off.

 Medical billing and coding professionals perform one of the most vital functions in a healthcare system: they review, correct, and submit billing codes to insurance companies.
 Every patient visit or procedure is associated with a numeric code.
 For example, the code for a routine physical with an established patient might start with 99397 and have various modifiers at the end to signify if the exam included additional services like a Pap smear.
 This code must be submitted on a bill to the insurer for reimbursement.